Litecoin Price Prediction – Will LTC Value Rise and How Far Could it Go?

 Litecoin in 2021: Everything You Should Know about the Price Surge

-Two and half months into 2021, Litecoin continues to exhibit massive resilience on its journey towards the $375 peak price hit three years ago.
-In Feb, Litecoin price breached the $245 mark (for the first time since December 2017).
+Throughout 2021 Litecoin continues to exhibit massive resilience on its journey towards the $412 peak price hit it in May.
 Its price volatilities for the year to date have also been relatively shallow, ensuring that the coin rises as fast as it fell and contributing to the gentle bullish trend.

 Most LTC proponents believe that the coin’s upward price rally is just gathering pace and that it is only a matter of time before it sets historical price levels.
 In backing up these bold claims, some have pointed to several Litecoin development team- and crypto market-inspired factors that greatly influenced LTC prices in 2021.
 These include: